GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

         http://[YOUR_EXTERNAL_IP_ADDRESS]

     You should see the Apache test page.
-Make sure that don't use the `https` protocol specifier, because HTTPS is not configured.
+Make sure that you don't use the `https` protocol specifier, because HTTPS is not configured.

 1. Create a test file in the default web server root at `/var/www/html/`.